apache/infrastructure-website/content/pages/how-to-mirror.md

 Title: How to mirror ASF software releases locally

 Organizations may wish to create a download mirror that includes the releases of most or all of the Apache Software Foundation's projects.
+You may mirror either the full distributions tree, or a reduced tree that excludes a few very resource-intensive (disk-wise and bandwidth-wise) projects (see <a href="#techniques">Mirroring techniques</a>).

 Here is how to set up such a mirror.

 **NOTE - as of August, 2021, the ASF itself is not accepting further mirror site applications.**

   - <a href="#requirements">Requirements</a>
   - <a href="#techniques">Mirroring techniques</a>
-  - <a href="#sponsorinfo">Sponsor information</a>
+  - <a href="#sponsorinfo">Mirror host information</a>
   - <a href="#testing">Testing your mirror</a>
+  - <a href="#verifying">Verifying a download</a>
   - <a href="#questions">Questions?</a>

 <h2 id="requirements">Requirements<a class="headerlink" href="#requirements" title="Permanent link">&para;</a></h2>